Home » Vinyl Records » Understanding Vinyl Record Weights & Why They Are Important

 The playback experience is dictated by vinyl weight.
 The more consistent sound and reduced distortion will be derived through a heavier record during playback.
 If you are someone interested in their vinyl records, a heavier option is likely to increase the quality of the listening experience.

 The weight of the record matters as much as the music played when choosing the perfect vinyl record in Australia.
-The Australian vinyl pressing services provide 120g, 150g, 180g, and multiple other choices to cater to your requirements.
+Impress vinyl provide 120g, 150g, 180g, and multiple other choices to cater to your requirements.
 Regardless of whether you’re a footnoted or audiophile listener, you need to choose the appropriate weight of records to experience the music as it ought to be heard.

 Impress Vinyl is an expert option to find press services for vinyl records in Australia.
 We have the equipment and the expertise to produce the kind of high-quality vinyl that you require, whether you desire the standard 120g or premium 180g records.
 We take great pride in vinyl record pressing that are outstanding, uniquely durable, and audiophile sonics.